bcrowell/bcrowell.github.io/african_covid_paradox/index.md

 * [vaccination (Scroll down.)](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=all_states%26list_select_county%3Dall_counties%26data-type%3DVaccinations%26metric%3DAdministered_Dose1_Pop_Pct&data-type=Vaccinations)

 What I seemed to find was that the really strong predictor of death rates was simply vaccinations.
-For example, south Texas has extremely high rates of obesity and diabetes, but it has a low COVID death rate because its vaccination rate is high.
+For example, south Texas has extremely high rates of obesity and diabetes, but it has a fairly low COVID death rate because its vaccination rate is high.
 Wyoming, on the other hand, has extremely low rates of obesity and diabetes, but a lot of COVID deaths, probably because its vaccination rate is low.
+The effect of lifestyle is a smaller effect that really only becomes evident when you factor out vaccination, as I did in my graph.

-At the level of the entire population, vaccination is what's really crucial.
+So at the level of the entire population, vaccination is what's really crucial.
 But that doesn't mean it's not potentially decisive at the individual level to have a healthy lifestyle.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Dec.
 13